Combinatorial invariance conjecture for $\widetilde{A}_2$: Preliminaries

-We stress that in this section we use Soergel's normalisation in \cite{soergel1997kazhdan} rather than the standard $q$-notation used by Kazhdan and Lusztig in \cite{kazhdan1979representations}.
-We recall that the passage from Kazhdan-Lusztig polynomials $P_{x,w}(q)$ in their $q$-version to Kazhdan-Lusztig polynomials $h_{x,w}(v)$ in their $v$-version is given by
+We stress that in this section we use Soergel's normalisation in \cite{soergel1997kazhdan} rather than the standard $q$-notation used by Kazhdan and Lusztig in \cite{KL79}.
+The passage from Kazhdan-Lusztig polynomials $P_{x,w}(q)$ in their $q$-version to Kazhdan-Lusztig polynomials $h_{x,w}(v)$ in their $v$-version is given by